 Here we see South Island Saddleback and the South Island subspecies of New Zealand Robin, both of which are very tame.
 New Zealand Bellbird, Silvereye, and New Zealand Fantail are common, and New Zealand Falcon is sometimes seen.

 Back on the water we search for the rare, locally endemic Rough-faced (King) Shag, which is confined to the Marlborough Sounds, Australian Pied and Little Pied Cormorants, Spotted Shag, Australasian Gannet, Fluttering Shearwater, Little (Blue) Penguin, Caspian Tern, and White-faced Heron.

-With a backdrop of steep mountains and sea that plummets into a deep ocean trough, Kaikoura is not only spectacular to look at, but it is also a perfect habitat for pelagic animals.
-Sperm whales are resident, humpback whales are seasonal visitors, dusky dolphins are abundant, the tiny, rare Hector’s dolphin is frequently seen, and there is a New Zealand fur seal colony close to the town.
+With a backdrop of steep mountains and the sea that plummets into a deep ocean trough, Kaikoura is not only spectacular to look at but also a perfect habitat for pelagic animals.
+Sperm Whales are resident, Humpback Whales are seasonal visitors, Dusky Dolphins are abundant, the tiny, rare Hector’s Dolphin is frequently seen, and there is a New Zealand Fur Seal colony close to the town.
 Pelagic birds, including albatross species and giant petrels, are often seen from the shore.
-Hutton’s Shearwater breeds near the tops of the 2500m mountain range behind the town.
+Hutton’s Shearwater breeds near the tops of the 2500-meter (8200-feet) mountain range behind the town.